 \section{Potential Defenses Against BlindSage}

 This section assesses BlindSage's effectiveness against privacy-preserving mechanisms that the server can employ to prevent information leakage from the gradients.

-One of the most common strategies to prevent such information leakage relies on the application of Differential Privacy (DF)~\cite{liu2022federated, qi2020privacy}.
+One of the most common strategies to prevent such information leakage relies on applying Differential Privacy (DF)~\cite{liu2022federated, qi2020privacy}.
 Differential privacy tries to preserve privacy by clipping the gradients' contribution to a specific threshold and adding Gaussian or Laplacian noise to obfuscate the information the attacker can infer.
 Changing the clipping threshold and the level of noise added is a trade-off between performance and privacy.
 In the following experiment, we considered the two techniques separately.
 Limiting the information held by the gradients could prevent the attacker from inferring the labels, but at the same time, it could also affect the performance of the federated model.
 Similarly to the work in~\cite{fu2022label}, another possible defense we tested against our attack is Gradient Compression (GC)~\cite{kairouz2021advances}.
 The idea of gradient compression is to hide some of the gradients from the passive parties.
 In particular, only the gradients with values larger than a given threshold are shared with the parties.